survivejs/webpack-book/manuscript/building/01_source_maps.md

         // If false, column mappings are ignored.
         columns: columnMappings,

-        // Use simpler line to line mappings for the matched modules.
+        // Use plain line to line mappings for the matched modules.
         // lineToLine: bool | {test, include, exclude},

         // Remove source content from source maps.
 This is useful